gutsche/starter-academic/content/cv/cv.md

 ## Workplace Culture

-Equity, Diversity, Inclusion and Accessibility principles are the cornerstones of building and maintaining teams of highly motivated scientists and professionals.
+My approach to building and maintaining highly motivated and efficient teams of professionals and scientists is based on creating a respectful and open workplace culture with clear guidance and expectation management.
+In large organizations, the goal setting and performance review process is instrumental in achieving this goal.
+In addition, I am very active in recruiting the next generation of professionals and scientists.
 The recruitment process starts a lot earlier than forming a candidate pool for a hire.
 In the early years of the LHC, I created the U.S. CMS Software & Computing Operations Program Internship Program.
 To contribute to the operations of the software and computing infrastructure of CMS on a daily basis, junior physicists and computing engineers were invited to Fermilab to spend 1-2 years working inside the international collaboration.
 Many of them continued their careers in academia and industry, and some were hired by me at Fermilab and other institutes to continue contributing to software and computing.
 Through my mentorship, members of the internship program started careers at the Pittsburgh Supercomputing Center and Google, or moved on to study in graduate programs at Caltech, ETH Zurich or the University of Cambridge in the UK.

 Recently, I am working with my teams to provide project and mentoring to students of the [U.S. CMS Summer Undergraduate Research Internship Program (PURSUE)](https://sites.google.com/upr.edu/uscms-pursue/home) to build the scientific software and computing workforce of the future.